-The issuing entity will make payments primarily from collections on a pool of consolidation student loans made under the Federal Family Education Loan Program (also known as "FFELP") which had an aggregate principal balance, including accrued interest to be capitalized, of approximately \$1,992,822,492 as of February 29, 2008.
-Interest and principal will be paid to the applicable noteholders quarterly on the 15 th of each March, June, September and December, beginning in June 2008.
-In general, the issuing entity will pay principal sequentially, first to the class A-1 notes, the class A-2 notes and the class A-3 notes, in that order, until each such class is paid in full, then, pro rata, to or with respect to the class A-4A and class A-4B notes, until each such class is paid in full, and then to the class B notes until such class is paid in full.
-Credit enhancement for the notes consists of excess interest on the trust student loans, overcollateralization, cash on deposit in a reserve account and, until the distribution date in June 2012, the capitalized interest account, and, for the class A notes, the subordination of the class B notes.
-The offered notes are LIBOR-based notes.
+The issuing entity will make payments primarily from collections on a pool of consolidation student loans made under the Federal Family Education Loan Program (also known as "FFELP") which had an aggregate principal balance, including accrued interest to be capitalized, of approximately \$1,987,460,895 as of May 31, 2009.
+Interest and principal will be paid to the applicable noteholders quarterly on the 15th of each February, May, August and November, beginning in November 2009.
+Credit enhancement for the notes consists of excess interest on the trust student loans, overcollateralization, cash on deposit in a reserve account and, until the distribution date in February 2014, the capitalized interest account.
+The notes are LIBOR-based notes.
 A description of how LIBOR is determined appears under "Description of the Notes-Determination of LIBOR" in this prospectus supplement.

-We are offering the offered notes through the underwriters at the prices shown above, when and if issued.
+We are offering the notes through the underwriters, at the prices shown above.
 We are not offering the notes in any state or other jurisdiction where the offer is prohibited.
-Application will be made to The Irish Stock Exchange Limited for the offered notes to be admitted to the Official List and to begin trading on its regulated market.
+Application will be made to The Irish Stock Exchange Limited for the notes to be admitted to the Official List and to begin trading on its regulated market.
 There can be no assurance that such a listing will be obtained.
-The issuance and settlement of the offered notes is not conditioned on the listing of the offered notes on The Irish Stock Exchange Limited.
+The issuance and settlement of the notes is not conditioned on the listing of the notes on The Irish Stock Exchange Limited.

-We expect the proceeds to the depositor from the sale of the offered notes to be \$1,676,139,899 (calculated assuming that none of the offered notes are purchased by the depositor or an affiliate of the depositor), before deducting expenses payable by the depositor estimated to be \$1,054,324.
+We expect the proceeds to the depositor from the sale of the notes to be \$1,905,225,000, before deducting expenses payable by the depositor estimated to be \$1,000,000.

-You should consider carefully the risk factors beginning on page S-13 of this prospectus supplement and on page 18 of the accompanying base prospectus.
+You should consider carefully the risk factors beginning on page S-10 of this prospectus supplement and on page 18 of the accompanying base prospectus.
 The notes are asset-backed securities and are obligations of the issuing entity, which is a trust.
 They are not obligations of or interests in The Student Loan Corporation, the depositor or any of their affiliates.
 The notes are not guaranteed or insured by the United States or any governmental agency.